 “#Quebec is a nation.
 No one contests this reality and our fundamental right to decide our own future,” said #Immigration, #Diversity and Inclusiveness Minister Simon Jolin-Barrette. #CDNpoli #qcpoli #BCpoli #ReligiousFreedom https://t.co/wNMkl34bb3

 — DouglasTodd (@DouglasTodd) March 28, 2019

-The proposed bill arrives at a tense time for Muslims in Quebec, as Islamophobic violence rises but acknowledgement of Islamophobia is low—including from Legault, who doesn’t think it’s a problem in the province.
+The new bill arrives at a tense time for Muslims in Quebec, as Islamophobic violence rises but acknowledgement of Islamophobia is low—including from Legault, who doesn’t think it’s a problem in the province.
 Community organizations, civil rights groups and opposition politicians have pointed out that while the bill theoretically treats all religious symbols as equal, by far the largest pool of people affected will be non-Christian women who wear scarves or veils, giving it a distinctly xenophobic and sexist edge.
 And while the CAQ won in Quebec, they’re not popular in Montreal, where the majority of Quebec’s religious minority population lives.

 I know what it’s like to be excluded & made to feel like you don’t belong just for being who you are – and it hurts.
 What Bill 21 is saying to so many young people is that being yourself should disqualify you from doing a job.
 It divides & isolates people – and this is wrong. https://t.co/EXcnLDzKVz

 The CHRC is deeply concerned by #Quebec’s announcement this week that it will seek to ban religious symbols for all provincial public servants in roles such as, police officers, judges, teachers and senior officials.

 — Human Rights Canada (@CdnHumanRights) March 29, 2019